Last modify 13 April 2016.

 Looking at the 5-pin male DIN head-on, numbering pins starting at the lower right and going clockwise:

 According to Dan Eicher, this cable is the same as the one for the TRS-80 Model 100.
-This computer is not as obscure, but it's up there.
+This computer is substantially less obscure, but it's getting harder and harder to find.
 Nonetheless, if someone is selling Model 100 equipment, see if they will sell you this cable as an item, since the few Tutor owners I know of are all after them.

 Top of the page | Back to the main page

 One important use for the I/O port is, of course, peripherals.
-Bob Abercrombie, an enterprising member of the Tomy Tutor User Club, managed to get not only information on how to connect devices to the Tomy Tutor, but how to construct a working printer interface.
+Bob Abercrombie, an enterprising member of the Tomy Tutor User Club, managed to get not only information on how to connect devices to the Tomy Tutor, but how to construct a working printer interface (particularly important since the Pyuuta BASIC-1 cartridge/printer interface combo won't work with the American Tutor).
 Thanks to James Host, who provided me with a photocopy, I have scanned it, converted it to .pdf, and made it available.

 Please be nice to the server -- to force you to download the .pdf and read it locally, it is zipped.
 Unzip it, read it and warm up your soldering iron (347K).